balbarak/WeasyPrint-netcore/README.md

 # Introduction
 WeasyPrint Wrapper for .Net on Windows to generate pdf from html.
-It use [WeasyPrint](https://github.com/Kozea/WeasyPrint) to generate pdf from html without any extra installtion and setup on windows.
+It uses [WeasyPrint](https://github.com/Kozea/WeasyPrint) to generate pdf from html without any extra installtion and setup on Windows.

-`Balbarak.Weasypont` simplify the using of WeasyPrint on Windows
+`Balbarak.WeasyPrint` simplifies the using of WeasyPrint on Windows
 # Getting started

 ## Installtion